 Democratic city commissioner Stephanie Singer criticized Schmidt’s report as “put together in a hurry” and dismissed Schmidt’s allegations of incidents of voter impersonation.

 Schmidt recommends several changes, including that a complete, manual review of all results be conducted after every election.

 Singer says she supports that concept but says her office currently lacks the computer infrastructure to do so.‘

 So why would a GOP election commissioner elect to not discuss even the possibility that the alleged voting irregularities took place this time around as well?

-Somewhat “baffled” now myself, I took the time to go through the last months of his official Facebook posts, and I would presume that many people familiar with the US political universe would start to make probabilistic inferences and seek to further investigate their validity from contextually contemplating two posts of which I provide screenshots below:
+Somewhat “baffled” now ourselves, we took the time to go through the last months of his official Facebook posts, and we would presume that many people familiar with the US political universe would start to make probabilistic inferences and seek to further investigate their validity from contextually contemplating two posts of which we provide screenshots below:

-I do not have the time to lay out in desirable detail the further investigation that I myself indeed summarily conducted, and there are always shades and nuances where people may come to different conclusions in good faith.
+We do not have the time to lay out in desirable detail the further investigation that we ourselves indeed summarily conducted, and there are always shades and nuances where people may come to different conclusions in good faith.
 Yet the shades and nuances in the entire process of perception and processing of perceptions with regard to the recent election and (not just US) politics as a whole appear to be precisely what is decidedly lacking, ever increasingly so, as crystal clear as the decision of who the winner of the 2020 US presidential election actually is must ultimately be.